gahbhadaei/buildspace-dao-starter/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript

-### **Welcome 👋**
+# Crypto Credentials

+This project deploys both an ERC-1155 contract and a React app allowing users to earn an NFT after demonstrating they have some knowledge of calculus.
+This can be extended to earning NFTs for demonstrating knowledge of various kinds.
+Hence, Crypto Credentials.

+You will need an Alchemy account and a Thirdweb account to deploy the contract.

-To get started with this course, clone this repo and follow these commands:
+To get started, clone this repo and follow these commands:

 1. Run `npm install` at the root of your directory
+2. Sequentially execute scripts 1 through 4, making sure to update your .env file along the way
-2. Run `npm start` to start the project
+3. Run `npm start` to start the project
-3. Start coding!

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/COb520aae3-7925-42f4-a5e7-eaf718933766) and link your Discord account so you can get access to helpful channels and your instructor!
+This project was forked from the buildspace repository buildspace-dao-starter.